• Skip to main content

 Description

-This program will be hosted both in-person and online (hybrid).
+This program will be hosted in-person at our Center in Cambridge.

 In-person space is limited.
 Please register only if you can attend the full weekend program.
 Registration will close at 12:00 pm on Friday, June 5, 2026.
 One-day and walk-in registrations are not available.
 Vegetarian lunch will be provided on both days.